hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/Ethernet-Network-Security/MacSec.md

 Each *SA* consists of,
 * a session-key, abbreviated as *SAK*,
 * its identifier (see below), abbreviated as *KI*,
-* and a 2-bit association number, abbreviated as *AN*.
+* a 2-bit association number, abbreviated as *AN*,
+* and a 4-byte Packet Number, abbreviated as *PN*, starting with 1, and incrementing with each *MacSec* frame sent, secured via *SAK*.
 ### *Mka* Protocol
 ---
 #### Introduction